markocupic/contao-picture-downloads/README.md

 ## Usage

-Simply open a new contao downloads content element.
+Simply open a new contao download or downloads content element.
  Select some pictures that you want to serve for download from the filesystem and choose the "ce_downloads_picture" template.